-- (a) Four members shall serve through January 1, 1995. - (b) Four members shall serve through January 1, 1996. - (c) The Chairman shall serve through January 1, 1997.
+- (a) Four members shall serve through January 1, 1995. - (b) Four members shall serve through January 1, 1996. - (c) The Chairman shall serve a continuous term consistent with the Standing Rock Sioux Tribe Personnel Policies and Procedures and with the provisions of this Ordinance as an appointed official, subject to the supervision of the Standing Rock Sioux Tribal Administration.

-Thereafter all terms shall be for three years and until a successor is appointed and qualified.
+Thereafter all terms shall be for two years and until a successor is appointed and qualified.
 If a vacancy occurs during a term, the Council may appoint a successor for the unexpired portion of the term, with recommendations from the District in which the vacancy arose.

-Section 23-305 Qualifications
+Section 23-305.
+Qualifications